ccc-certifier-framework/certifier-framework-for-confidential-computing/AWS/documentation.md

 3. Choose file format:
    - **PEM** for macOS/Linux
    - **PPK** for Windows (PuTTY)
-4. Download the file and store it securely—this is required for SSH access.
+4. Download the file and store it securely — this is required for SSH access.

 ### Step 7: Configure Network Settings (Security Group)
 1. Allow **SSH (port 22)** access from your IP address for secure terminal access.